NatNgs/Nlanets/README.md

 - Add field on client side to connect to server by IP
 - Time increases only when all players are ready for next turn (or auto turn enabled)

-### End of game screen

-- Show a message when game has ended (all planets conqueered and no enemy ship still flying)
-- Display game statistics at the end (graph of planet owned, units alive, units flying, ...)

 ### Record/Replay mode

 - Record all players actions during a game whith record enabled